Progressive Homeowners Insurance Review

 All information accurate as of February 14, 2020.

 The Bottom Line

 Overall, Progressive’s home insurance ranks as average compared to competitors when it comes to its customer service, billing, pricing, and other general operations.
 However, we found its website to be incredibly helpful, containing almost every piece of information a customer or potential customer might need.
 Because Progressive’s policies are underwritten by third parties, your experience may depend on which underwriter you’re paired with, but it’s still a good idea to get a quote as you compare policies from a few competitors.

 Progressive Homeowners Insurance FAQ

-Progressive home insurance is underwritten by a handful of different "partner" insurers.
+Progressive home insurance is underwritten by different partner insurers.
 The underwriters available to you vary by state and region.
-If you buy a Progressive home insurance policy, one of these partner companies will be the one that actually sets your rates and pays out on claims.
-See a full list of Progressive’s home insurance underwriters below.
+With a Progressive home insurance policy, one of the partners will be responsible for setting your rate and paying out your claims.